nitrogen-lang/nitrogen/docs/language.md

 ```

 Blocks that would otherwise contain a single statement do not require surrounding braces.
 Instead, add a colon after the condition and write the statement.
+This form cannot be
+used with else or elif branches.

 ```
 if a == b: return c